 The Tenant Survival Guide, published by the Tenant Resources & Advisory Centre (TRAC) contains helpful information about being a tenant.
+You may also want to visit Renting It Right for a free online video course on your rental rights.

 In addition, the BC government publishes a range of information for tenants to understand their rights and responsibilities during a tenancy.
 The Residential Tenancy Branch publishes an excellent Guide to the Residential Tenancy Act (PDF).